JGrotex/GODev-Alexa-Skill-Samples/bpmbot/docs/install-guide.md

 #### Step 4.
 try your newly created Skill on any Alexa Device, e.g. your Echo, or Sonos One or here on [EchioSim.io](https://echosim.io/)

+use e.g. 'start tibco casemanagement demo' followed by 'what functions can I call'

+<i>Note: The Skill will tell you if your TIBCO ActiveMatrix BPM Server is up and running or offline.</i>